 Pearl powder is primarily made of calcium but also has trace minerals such as sodium, magnesium, manganese, selenium, aluminum, and copper.
 In Chinese medicine, pearl powder is used as an anti-inflammatory and in Shen tonics for nervousness, anxiety and tension.
 In skincare, it helps control oil and won’t clog your pores.

 We usually associate cinnamon with the cold season, but that shouldn’t necessarily be the case!
 Hydrate year round with a tasty cinnamon, apple and plum infused water, and fight off bacteria and acne with an anti-inflammatory honey and cinnamon mask.

 Overnight oats are on every busy mom’s rotation!
-And an oatmeal bath soak should be as well, since it’s soothing and exfoliating, making a great ally in the fight against allergies.
+And an oatmeal bath soak should be as well, since it’s soothing and exfoliating, making a great ally in keeping skin soft and calm.

 Often used as a diet food, grapefruit acts as a trigger for your body’s natural detox function, plus it’s a vitamin C boost we all could benefit from.
-Used on the skin, it amps up exfoliation, breaking down fat and cellulite.
+Used on the skin, it amps up exfoliation, has brightening properties, and detoxifies to help break down fat and cellulite.

 This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic and surgical dermatology.
 Learn more about Hello Glow’s medical review board here.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.17